colbyprior/speedies/docs/7. Warbands Generated/Inquisitors.md

 *Spellcasting*

 This unit can cast Prayer spells.
 Immediately pick one spell from this school to learn.
 This unit can still use armour and a shield while casting, unlike other spell types.
-### Free Skill
-*Inherent*

-This unit may pick a skill of their choice that they could normally learn when hired.
 ### Fearless
 *Morale*